 Conclusion

-Handstands are one of the coolest exercises you can learn to do.
-However, they’re also one of the hardest, especially for people who’ve never done gymnastics in their lives.
-Unfortunately, because of that, people who perform them with poor technique or without the needed strength and mobility can get easily injured.
-Having said that, in this article, we gave you all the reasons why your wrist might hurt during handstands and how you can avoid that from occurring in just a few simple ways.
+Having said that, in this article, we gave you some reasons why your wrist might hurt during handstands and how you can avoid that from occurring in just a few simple ways.
 Now, if any of you have dealt with wrist pain before, please share with us in comments what helped you heal and how you’re supporting your wrists now to avoid new injuries.

 Also read: